-TOBACCO, NICOTINE, E-CIGARETTES, OR ANY VAPOR/VAPE DEVICE
+TOBACCO, NICOTINE, E-CIGARETTES

-Use and/or possession of any tobacco product or smoking materials/paraphernalia (including electronic delivery systems) by a student on or in any school property, including buildings, grounds, parking lot, buses, and bleacher areas is prohibited.
+Use and/or possession of any tobacco product or smoking materials/paraphernalia (including electronic delivery systems) by a student on or in any school property, including buildings, grounds, parking lot, buses, and the bleacher areas of the stadium is prohibited.
 Violation could result in referral to a law enforcement agency.